prahladyeri/prahladyeri.github.io/_posts/2018-07-07-wordpress-diy-adding-google-analytics-script-to-your-blog.md

 ---
 layout: post
-title: "Wordpress DIY: Adding Google Analytics Script to your Blog Without using an External Plugin"
+title: 'Wordpress DIY: Adding Google Analytics Script to your Blog Without using an External Plugin'
 tags: php wordpress
 ---